Who is required to post labor law posters?

 How do I know my J. J. Keller labor law posters are current?

-All J. J. Keller labor law posters include a QR code in the bottom right corner of the poster.
+All J. J. Keller labor law posters include a QR code on the bottom of the poster.
 Simply scan the QR code with your mobile device, and you will be notified if your poster is compliant.
 Or visit jjkeller.com/LLPverify(opens a new window) and enter the poster code in the space provided.

-In addition, our posters include a compliance date within the poster header.
+In addition, our posters include a compliance date.
 This date reflects the last major (mandatory) change that was captured.
 Revision dates are also indicated on the individual notices on the poster (when applicable); however, the compliance date reflects the last mandatory change that occurred to any of the notices on the poster.

 Compliance date information is available on the Recent Labor Law Poster Update page(opens a new window) and the Labor Law Poster Information Report(opens a new window), or in the Poster Resources section of the Labor Law Poster Management Center (to which Update Service subscribers have access).
 If you have not replaced your poster as of the compliance date listed, then you may not be in compliance and your poster must be updated.